gschup/ggrs/README.md

 ## Development Status
 Currently: Finding a problem in the encoding/decoding of inputs, leading to desyncs.

-GGRS is in an early stage.
+GGRS is in an early stage and problems are to be expected.
 I am constantly tinkering with it and breaking changes will happen every now and then.

 ## What is GGPO / Rollback?